statelyai/xstate/docs/about/concepts.md

 # Concepts

-XState is a library for creating, interpreting, and executing finite state machines and statecharts, as well as managing invocations of those machines as actors.
-The following fundamental computer science concepts are important to know how to make the best use of XState, and in general for all your current and future software projects.
+XState is a library for working with finite state machines and statecharts.
+It's designed to work anywhere JavaScript runs.
+You can:

+1. **Create state machines and statecharts** (based on the SCXML spec)
+2. **Execute** statecharts in your code to express application flows or processes
+3. Use the **actor model** to communicate between your statecharts

+You can get an introduction to state machines and statecharts in our [no-code intro to Statecharts](../guides/introduction-to-state-machines-and-statecharts/index.md).

 ## Finite State Machines